DeKUT-DSAIL/GINNs/README.md

 *"RUL Prediction in LFP Batteries: Comparison of Gompertz, LSTM, and Gompertz-Informed LSTM Models for Interpretability and Accuracy"* submitted to *Batteries by MDPI*.

 ## Repository Structure
-Below is the organizational structure of the codebase:
+Below is the organizational structure of the codebase [generated using project tree](https://project-tree-generator.netlify.app/generate-tree):

 ```text
 gi-lstms/